-YET awarded by Agricultural Societies, was given to this superior article, at the Pennsylvania State Fair, at Harrisburg, as a Fertilizer of the Best Quality for Wheat, Corn, Oats, Grass & Potatoes, Raising heavy crops, and greatly improving the soil.
+YET awarded by Agricultural Societies, was given to this superior orticle, at the Pennsylvania State Fair, at Harrieburg, as a Fertilizer of the Best Quality for Wheat, Corn, Oats, Grass & Polatoes, Paint of the Pennsylvania Corn, Oats, Grass & Polatoes, Corn, Oats, Corn, Oats, Grass & Polatoes, Corn, Oats, Corn, Oats, Grass & Polatoes, Corn, Oats, Corn, Oat Raising heavy crops, and greatly improving the soil.
 The subscriber respectfully informs farmers and dealers that he is prepared to supply the fall demand with this superior and well tested article.